verified_user2026 Verified Data • 346 Local Clinics

 How much do dental implants cost in Utah?

 In Utah, dental implants average $4,347.
-This is 4% higher than the national average.
+This is 4% lower than the national average.
 University clinics like University of Utah School of Dentistry (Salt Lake City) often offer reduced rates.

 Are there dental grants in Utah?